The Surprising Memory that Transformed Migraine

 One technique involves using something you have with you all the time.
 Your breath

 As you sit there, notice how you feel.
 Now, keeping your breathing regular, begin to breathe out a little more than you breathe in.
 Breathe in to the count of seven.
 Breathe out to the count of eleven.
 Repeat five times.

 What you’ve just done is tap into your rest and digest part of your nervous system.
 The bit that lets you know you’re OK.
 That you are safe.

 Notice how you feel now.
 A little more at ease?
 A little less physical tension?

 If not, no worries.
 All that’s needed is to develop your body awareness.
 You can learn how to do that.
-It takes a little bit of time and patience.
+It takes practice and patience, but with time you’ll get there.

 Live long and prosper, my friends (couldn’t resist saying that!).

 Exciting News: Changing Migraine Pilot Program 14 June – 23 July